ywarezk/angular-matrix/06-ssr/README.md

 In this lesson we will learn to run angular on node to produce html.
 This will make a faster initial load and SEO results.

+## Platform

+who is going to run the js files platform is browser? is it always the browser or can i have another platform that can run our js files?

+## Isomorphic / Universal code

+js code that can run on the browser and on node

 ## Lesson Plan

 - Platform